Kriss Akabusi MBE Olympic athlete, world champion, motivational speaker and corporate coach

 We are committed to hosting an inclusive and accessible event that enables everyone to attend and engage fully.

 - ETC Bishopsgate has induction loops installed, accessible toilet facilities, and assistance dogs are welcome.
-The venue will also offer a prayer room if you wish to use this space.

 - Whatever your requirements may be, please email email@example.com in advance of the event to tell us how we can support you to take part on the day.